A criminal case may have one of two different outcomes.

 - business prohibition

-A summary penal fee is imposed by a police officer, a frontier guard, a customs officer or a fish and wildlife officer.
+A fixed fine is imposed by a police officer, a border guard, a customs officer, or a game and fisheries warden.

 The criminal records are a nationwide central register that contains data on persons sentenced to imprisonment.
-The data are collected, stored and delivered for the imposition and enforcement of criminal penalties.
+The data are collected, stored and delivered for the imposition and enforcement of criminal punishments.
 The data may also be delivered for the checking and evaluation of a person’s trustworthiness or suitability for a given position or task.
-For more information on criminal records, see the web pages of The Legal Register Centre.
+For more information on criminal records, see the website of the Legal Register Centre.